alfiephillips/alfiephillips/README.md

 I am currently studying how to use VueJs with NuxtJS!
 I'm also familiarizing myself with TailwindCSS and integrating NitroJS as a server engine.

 I'm also nearing 5 years of experience using backend technologies to construct various APIs such as [Oberen (GraphQL)](https://github.com/oberen-hq/oberen/tree/prod/oberen__api).
+Moreover, you can check out my custom-built discord bot that used in **Mark Tilbury's** discord server.
+[Check it out here](https://github.com/Alfie-Phillips/Mark-Tilbury)
 ### Here are my details 👇
 * [LinkedIn](https://www.linkedin.com/in/alfiephillips/)